Kyle Isbel Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins pitching staff was 20th in the league last season with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.

-- The Twins' 3.98 team ERA ranked 19th across all MLB pitching staffs.
+- The Twins had a 3.98 team ERA that ranked 19th across all league pitching staffs.

-- Twins pitchers combined to surrender 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Twins gave up 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Gray will make his first start of the season for the Twins.
+- Ryan will start for the Twins, his first of the season.

-- The 33-year-old righty started and threw two innings when he last appeared Monday, Sept.
-19 against the Cleveland Guardians.
+- The 26-year-old right-hander last appeared Friday, Sept.
+30 against the Detroit Tigers, when he started and went six scoreless innings.

 © 2023 Data Skrive.
 All rights reserved.